mobibob/mobibob/README.md

 💞️ I’m looking to collaborate on ... nothing in particular, just Q&A as the ideas and issues occur.

 📫 How to reach me ... mentions in forum.
+You can also find me in Twitter, although I have not been very active there.